 For many years now, the Alfa Romeo brand name has had reliability issues plaguing their vehicles.
 The high amount of repair figures means that the cars are proving to be more susceptible to damage than other brands.
 However, as far as the physical costs go to amend said repairs, the Alfa Romeo is among the cheaper side of things.
 So it’s almost like a Catch-22, where damages or repairs are likely to occur, but it won’t be as expensive as it would for other vehicles that have obtained the same level of damage or disrepair.

-Hyundais boast an impressive 71% reliability rating, which is an incredible feat.
-The reliability rating is mostly due to the fact that the amount of repair claims are actually quite rare, and on the odd occasion, the average repair cost is a reasonable £570.
+Hyundai boasts an impressive 71% reliability rating, which is an incredible feat.
+The reliability rating is mostly because the number of repair claims is quite rare, and on the odd occasion, the average repair cost is a reasonable £570.
 That’s less than half the cost of some of the previously mentioned vehicles!

 7. Smart cars

-With very few operating flaws, plenty of options to choose from, and being consistently smooth to run, the Toyota range is one of the most reliable vehicle brand name.
-Repair bills have an average of £600, but the most impressive part of the Toyota brand name is their incredibly high reliability rating of 80%.
+With very few operating flaws, plenty of options to choose from, and being consistently smooth to run, the Toyota range is one of the most reliable vehicle brand names.
+Repair bills have an average of £600, but the most impressive part of the Toyota brand name is its incredibly high-reliability rating of 80%.